Skip to content

 --custom-formatter <custom_formatter>

 -n <threads>, Set the number of threads to run the tests with (default: 4).
 Set to 0 to disable.
+Test files are split amongst the threads.

 --threads <threads>

--x <format_handler>,
+-x <language_handler>,

 -d {DEBUG,INFO,WARNING},